- December: Shaftesbury Christmas Lights and Fair

 Here’s to thee, old apple tree,

 Hats full, caps full,

 An’ all under one tree.

 Chaos subsequently ensues as everyone bangs pots and pans to scare away evil spirits and a volley of guns is fired up through the branches.
 A healthy session of merry making ensues, lubricated by generous sampling of the latest batch of cider.

 You can find wassailing celebrations across the region, including one at Donhead Apple Company.
-Kevin Wood and Gavin Tait planted 800 trees in a field east of Shaftesbury over the past seven years, and now produce a 6.5% bottled craft cider and an 8% sparkling cider, as well as a draught festival cider.
-The sparkling won a gold medal earlier this year in the International Cider Challenge.
+Gavin Tait planted 800 trees in a field east of Shaftesbury over the past seven years, and now produce a 6.5% bottled craft cider and an 8% sparkling cider, as well as a draught festival cider.
+The sparkling won a gold medal last year in the International Cider Challenge.

 As well Shaftesbury Wines in the town, they sell through a dozen local outlets such as farm and village shops, as well as the local pub, The Forester in Donhead St Andrew.